otavioa/market-financial-ratios/README.md

 5. **Access the API:**
 - The application will be available on port 5000 (`localhost:5000/`).
-- The documentation is available at `/`.
+- The **documentation** is available at `/`.

 6. **Populate the Database:**
-- Call `http://localhost:5000/data/populate` to populate the database.
+- Request `http://localhost:5000/data/populate` to populate the database.
-- It is recommended that the data be refreshed whenever it's used, within a timeframe that does not affect the analysis of the API user.
+- It is recommended the data to be refreshed whenever it's used, within a timeframe that does not affect the analysis of the API user.
 For example: Once a day.

 ## Running Tests